Upendra Nath Verma: Writings

 Verma also established himself as writer, his works were primarily in Hindi language and dealt with social issues.
 He authored "Anna Sankat", "Khet Mazdooron Ka Sawat", "Bihar Mein Savinaya Awagya", "Bihar Mein Madhyavadhi Chunav", "Cheeni Hamle Ka Mukabila", "Apani Lathi Apana Raj" in Hindi.
 Besides this, he was also the editor of 'Mook Awaj', a Hindi Weekly published from Gaya since 1980.

 Legacy

-In order to commemorate his work in field of education, several colleges are established in various parts of Bihar and Jharkhand.
+To commemorate his work in field of education, several colleges are established in various parts of Bihar and Jharkhand.
 In Gaya, Bihar, Upendera Nath Verma Inter college has been established, which is named after him.